intel/QAT_Engine/docs/limitations.md

   in the Haproxy application.
 This issue is not observed when using RSA ciphers or in multi-process mode.
 * There is an issue in sshd daemon application when using the QAT for default openssl. sshd looks to be closing the file descriptors associated with QAT engine and driver after initialising openssl.
-Work around in sshd which comments out the closefrom() calls is needed to unblock the issue.
+Similar issue was present which prevents the ability to ssh out of the system using the QAT engine in versions of the ssh application before OpenSSH 8.7.
+  The issue has been fixed with this commit [c9f7bba][1] .
+This update can be applied to sshd to work-around the issue.
 * SM2 ECDH and ECDSA application testing is done using BabaSSL only since OpenSSL doesn't support SMx cipher suites.
 * SM3 is disabled by default due to performance drop observed in mulithread scenario